dotnet-foundation/website/input/community/speakers/maddy-leger.md

 Mentor: true
 Mentee: true
 ---
 Maddy Leger is a Program Manager at Microsoft on the Xamarin team.
 She has been with the team since 2018 working on Xamarin tooling.
 She first worked with the Xamarin team as a Microsoft intern and realized the impact she could have creating amazing developer tools and frameworks.
-Maddy’s current focus is on making Xamarin developers more productive than ever.
+Maddy's current focus is on making Xamarin developers more productive than ever.
 Find Maddy on Twitter and Github @maddyleger1!